qureshiaquib/qureshiaquib.github.io/_posts/2024-07-31-avd-private-endpoint-scenarios.md

 Special thanks to [Shabbir Ahmed](https://www.linkedin.com/in/shabbir550/) for helping in the Architecture preparation.

 I hope above scenarios help you demystify the private endpoint scenarios with AVD.
+Share the blogpost if you like it.

 Happy Learning!